-For dishwashing with soap, use a clean pot or expanding jug to collect water, and take it to a site, at least, 100 metres away from water sources.
+For dish washing with soap, use a clean pot or expanding jug to collect water, and take it to site at least 100 metres away from water sources.
 This lessens trampling of lakeshores, riverbanks and springs, and helps keep soap and other pollutants out of the water.
 Use hot water, elbow grease, and a small amount of soap.
-Strain your dirty dishwater with a fine mesh strainer before scattering it broadly.
+Strain dirty dishwater with a fine mesh strainer before scattering it broadly.
 Do this well away from camp.
+If you are on the coast, it can be thrown directly into the ocean or scattered below the high tide line.
 Pack out the contents of the strainer in a plastic bag along with any uneaten leftovers.
 Animals should not be allowed access to any human food and food waste for reasons discussed in the "Respect Wildlife" section.